-Immigrants built a vibrant, diverse and modern New York State.
-However, the arrival of European immigrants was also incredibly disruptive.
-Our history bears those imprints, as well as many more positive outcomes.
-Immigrants have come to New York for many reasons: to escape persecution, to improve their economic outlook, and to build new lives.
-This exhibit focuses on historic immigration to New York State from 1650 to 1950.
-Our story begins with the arrival of Dutch settlers and continues through the end of the World Wars.
+Immigrants have come to New York State for many reasons: to escape persecution, to improve their economic outlook, and to build new lives.
+Even in a state and nation built by immigrants, new arrivals were not always welcomed.
+Despite challenges and injustices, immigrants’ experiences, knowledge, and cultures have enriched our state and shaped our history, and will continue to build a vibrant, diverse, and modern New York State.
+This exhibit focuses on European immigration to New York State from 1650 to 1950, beginning with the arrival of Dutch settlers and continuing through the end of the World Wars.

 The U.S. Census is the only comprehensive or "complete count" of the entire population of our country.
 It is the only source of data for insuring everyone has a voice in Congress.
 "Representative democracy" is the cornerstone on which this nation was founded, and the census is the tool used by the federal government to preserve equal representation.
 The qualitative aspects of this representation has historically been, and is ever changing.
 Explore the history of the U.S. Census in this online exhibit.